-87. Jackson has the choice to invest in city of Mitchell bonds or Sundial, Inc. corporate bonds that pay 10% interest.
-Jackson is a single taxpayer who earns \$50,000 annually.
+87) Jackson has the choice to invest in city of Mitchell bonds or Sundial, Inc. corporate bonds that pay 10% interest.
+Jackson is a single taxpayer who earns \$55,000 annually.
 Assume that the city of Mitchell bonds and the Sundial, Inc. bonds have similar risk.

-What interest rate would the city of Mitchell have to pay in order to make Jackson indifferent between investing in the city of Mitchell and the Sundial, Inc. bonds for year 2013?
+What interest rate would the city of Mitchell have to pay in order to make Jackson indifferent between investing in the city of Mitchell and the Sundial, Inc. bonds for year 2018?
+(Use tax rate schedule)